aniketmishr/yt-rag/README.md

-# YouTube RAG Assistant
+# SmartAsk for YouTube

 <p align="center">
   <img src="icons\icon128.PNG" alt="YouTube RAG Assistant Logo" width="100"/>
 </p>

-**YouTube RAG Assistant** is a Chrome extension that lets you **chat with any YouTube video**.
+**SmartAsk for YouTube** is a Chrome extension that lets you **chat with any YouTube video**.
 It uses **Retrieval-Augmented Generation (RAG)** to understand the transcript of the video and answer your questions or summarize the content — right inside your browser.

 ---